You might be wondering…

 As anyone with a messy desk can tell you—it’s important to have information, but it’s just as important to be able to surface it when you need it.

 We live in the age of information, where server space is cheap.
 Companies can— and do — flood the internet with all kinds of data.

 It’s a bit like walking into a huge department store for the first time.
 Sure, you can walk around to get your bearings, then hunt around to see what you want.
 But wouldn’t it be nice to have a friendly salesperson walk up to help you?

-She could do more than show you what you were looking for.
-Because she knows her inventory, she might also show you another section full of other products that might be interested in.
+They could do more than show you what you were looking for.
+Because they knows her inventory, they might also show you another section full of other products that might be interested in.